Banff in September: Weather, Fall Tips & Things to Do

 Tent Ridge Horseshoe

-Tent Ridge Horseshoe is an amazing hike!
+Tent Ridge Horseshoe is an amazing hike, but for experienced and confident hikers only!
 The views of the Spray Lakes just can’t be beat; however it does involve some scrambling so you’ll need to be prepared and experienced for that.

 Wildlife Safety